 It is nearly 100% carbon.
-The name ‘Binchotan’ came from a famous charcoal artisan, Binchoya Chozaemon.
+Binchotan came from a famous charcoal artisan, Binchoya Chozaemon.
 The secret Binchotan process eventually became known in other parts of Japan.
-However, Kishu Binchotan remains the finest, densest, and purest form and is still handmade through a process passed down through generations.
+However, Kishu Binchotan remains the finest, densest, and purest form and is still handmade through a technique passed down through generations.

 How does the binchotan charcoal filter my water?

 Its microporous structure with 270 square meters of internal surface in each gram attracts impurities in the water.
-The process is called “adsorption,” where chemicals, gases, and particles adhere to the surface.
-It attracts chlorine and heavy metals from the water.
+The process is called “adsorption,” where chemicals, gases, and particles adhere to the surface, drawing chlorine and heavy metals from the water.

 Even radiation is weakened as it passes through the binchotan.

-It is activated charcoal that naturally bonds with toxins like mercury, cadmium, copper, and lead.
+Activated charcoal naturally bonds with toxins like mercury, cadmium, copper, and lead.
 At the same time, it releases calcium, potassium, and magnesium into your tap water.
-Now the best thing of all is totally natural and 100% biodegradable, no plastic here.
+The best thing of all is that it’s totally natural and 100% biodegradable, with no plastic here.

 How long does it last?

-Every 4 months you are supposed to swap the binchotan for a new one.
-Every 3-4 weeks, the toxins will bond to the charcoal, and you require to clean it.
+Every four months, you are supposed to swap the binchotan for a new one.
+Every 3-4 weeks, the toxins will bind to the charcoal, and you must clean it.